Davicam2/DailyPayTakeHome/README.md

 4- Navigate to localhost:3000
 5- Hire Candidate

-Thank you for the chance to learn react and examine the hook, breakpoint and lifecycle methodologies it employs!
+Thank you for the chance to learn react and examine the react hook, breakpoint, lifecycle and componentization methodologies it employs!

+I look forward to speaking with you again!